 Art.
 17.15, C.C.P.
 Unless specifically provided by other law, there is a rebuttable presumption that bail, conditions of release, or both bail and conditions of release are sufficient to reasonably ensure the defendant's appearance in court as required and the safety of the community, law enforcement, and the victim of the alleged offense.
 Art.
 17.028(c), C.C.P.
-Effective January 1, 2022.

-Effective January 1, 2022.
 Art.
 17.028(b), C.C.P.
 Neither the requirement to impose the least restrictive conditions and an amount to reasonably ensure appearance and safety in Art.
 17.028(b) nor the rebuttable presumption in Art.
 17.028(c) require the court to hold an evidentiary hearing not required by other law.
 Art.
 17.028(c-1), C.C.P.

-Effective January 1, 2022.
 Art.
-17.028(d), C.C.P.

-- □ e.
-If the defendant is charged with a Class B misdemeanor or higher and is unable to give bail in the amount required by a schedule or order described by Art.
-17.028(e), other than a defendant who is denied bail, provide the defendant with the opportunity to file a sworn affidavit, which must be substantially in the form provided in Art.
 17.028(f), C.C.P.
+Filing an affidavit is not required before a magistrate considers the defendant's ability to make bail under Art.
+17.15, C.C.P.
+Art.
+17.028(k), C.C.P.

-This applies at any time before or during the bail proceeding. - □ (1) To allow the magistrate to assess information relevant to the defendant's financial situation, the defendant must also complete the form under Art.
+- □ (1) To allow the magistrate to assess information relevant to the defendant's financial situation, the defendant must also complete the form under Art.
 26.04, C.C.P. used to request appointment of counsel or a form promulgated by OCA. - □ (2) The defendant is entitled to notice by the magistrate of the right to file this affidavit, reasonable assistance to complete the affidavit and the form, and prompt review by the magistrate on the bail amount. - □ (3) The magistrate shall consider the facts presented and the rules established by Art.
 17.15(a), C.C.P. and shall set the defendant's bail.

-□ (4) If the magistrate does not set the defendant's bail in an amount below the amount required by a schedule or order described by Art.
-17.028(a), C.C.P., the magistrate shall issue written findings of fact supporting the bail decision.
-Art.
-17.028(h), C.C.P.
+- □ (4) If the magistrate does not set the defendant's bail in an amount below the amount required by a schedule or order described by Art.
+17.028(a), C.C.P., the magistrate shall issue written findings of fact supporting the bail decision. - □ (5) If a delay occurs that will cause the review to be held later than 48 hours after the defendant's arrest, the magistrate or an employee of the court or of the county in which the defendant is confined must provide notice of the delay to the defendant's counsel or the defendant if he or she does not have counsel.